-The school expects that staff will:

-- Maintain professional boundaries and relationships with pupils at all times, and will consider whether their actions are warranted, proportionate, safe and necessary. - Act in an open and transparent way that would not lead to others questioning their actions. - Ensure that they do not establish social contact with pupils for the purpose of securing a friendship, or to pursue or strengthen a relationship. - Ensure that they do not develop personal or sexual relationships with pupils: this includes sexual remarks and discussing their own sexual relationships with, or in the presence of, pupils. - Only contact pupils via the school's established mechanisms: personal phone numbers, email addresses or social media platforms will not be used to contact pupils.
+- 10.1.
+The school expects that staff will: - Maintain professional boundaries and relationships with pupils at all times, and will consider whether their actions are warranted, proportionate, safe and necessary. - Act in an open and transparent way that would not lead to others questioning their actions. - Ensure that they do not establish social contact with pupils for the purpose of securing a friendship, or to pursue or strengthen a relationship. - Ensure that they do not develop personal or sexual relationships with pupils: this includes sexual remarks and discussing their own sexual relationships with, or in the presence of, pupils. - Only contact pupils via the school's established mechanisms: personal phone numbers, email addresses or social media platforms will not be used to contact pupils. - 10.2.
 Under the Sexual Offences Act 2003, it is an offence for a person aged 18 or over to have a sexual relationship with a child under 18 where that person is in a position of trust in respect to that child, even if the relationship is consensual.

-10. Physical contact with pupils
+11. Physical contact with pupils

-The school understands that there are circumstances in which it is entirely necessary for staff to have physical contact with pupils, e.g. when applying first aid and assisting with intimate care, but staff will only do so in a professional and appropriate manner in line with relevant school policies.

-When physical contact is made with pupils, it is imperative that it is conducted in a way which is responsive to the pupil's needs, is of limited duration and is appropriate to their age, stage of development, gender, ethnicity and background.

-Staff will seek the pupil's permission, where possible, before initiating contact.
+- 11.1.
+The school understands that there are circumstances in which it is entirely necessary for staff to have physical contact with pupils, e.g. when applying first aid and assisting with intimate care, but staff will only do so in a professional and appropriate manner in line with relevant school policies. - 11.2.
+When physical contact is made with pupils, it is imperative that it is conducted in a way which is responsive to the pupil's needs, is of limited duration and is appropriate to their age, stage of development, gender, ethnicity and background. - 11.3.
+Staff will seek the pupil's permission, where possible, before initiating contact. - 11.4.
 Staff will always use their professional judgement when determining what physical contact is appropriate, as this may differ between pupils.
-As such, the pupil's feelings and wishes will always be taken into account.
-Staff will never touch a pupil in a way which is indecent and will always be prepared to explain their actions.
+As such, the pupil's feelings and wishes will always be taken into account. - 11.5.
+Staff will never touch a pupil in a way which is indecent and will always be prepared to explain their actions. - 11.6.
 Staff will be aware that even well-intentioned physical contact may be misconstrued by a pupil, an observer or by anyone to whom this action is described and, therefore, will be prepared to justify their actions.

-Staff will not engage in rough play, tickling or play fights with pupils.

-Extra caution will be taken where it is known that a pupil has previously suffered from abuse or neglect.

-Physical contact will never be secretive; if a member of staff believes an action could be misinterpreted, this will be reported to the headteacher, or the chair of governors if the concern is about the headteacher, and appropriate procedures will be followed.
+- 11.7.
+Staff will not engage in rough play, tickling or play fights with pupils. - 11.8.
+Extra caution will be taken where it is known that a pupil has previously suffered from abuse or neglect. - 11.9.
+Physical contact will never be secretive; if a member of staff believes an action could be misinterpreted, this will be reported to the Headteacher and appropriate procedures will be followed. - 11.10.
 Where it is necessary in PE classes for teachers to demonstrate use of equipment, this will be conducted with another member of staff if possible.
-If a pupil is required to participate, their consent will be given before doing so.
+If a pupil is required to participate, their consent will be given before doing so. - 11.11.
 If a child is in distress and in need of comfort as reassurance, staff may use age-appropriate physical contact, such as placing their hand on the pupil's shoulder.
-Staff will remain self-aware of their actions at all times and ensure that their contact is not threatening, intrusive or subject to misinterpretation.

-Staff may also use reasonable force as a means of physical contact with pupils for restraint purposes, such instances will always be in accordance with the school's Reasonable Force Policy.
+Staff will remain self-aware of their actions at all times and ensure that their contact is not threatening, intrusive or subject to misinterpretation. - 11.12.
+Staff may also use reasonable force as a means of physical contact with pupils for restraint purposes, such instances will always be in accordance with the school's Use of Reasonable Force Policy.

-11. Showering and changing
+12. Showering and changing